-RA III (South America): Most of South America north of 15° S and east of the Andes is predicted to have above-normal rainfall (model-to-model consistency is mostly moderate to strong).
-South of 30° S there is a small increase in probability of below-normal rainfall, but model consistency is strong.
+RA III (South America): Northern regions of South America are predicted to have above-normal rainfall (model-to-model consistency is mostly moderate to strong).
+South of 15° S there is a small increase in probability of belownormal rainfall, and model consistency is moderate to strong.

-RA IV (North America, Central America and the Caribbean): Enhanced probabilities for below-normal precipitation are predicted for much of Central America and southern North America between about 15° and 35° N, with high model consistency.
+RA IV (North America, Central America, and the Caribbean): Enhanced probabilities for below-normal precipitation are predicted for much of Central America and southern North America between about 15° and 35° N, with moderate to high model consistency.
 Further north, there are weaker indications of increased chances of above-normal rainfall and model consistency is moderate.
 There are no clear signals over the Caribbean, which lies between a zone of increased chances of above-normal rainfall to the south, and one of below-normal rainfall to the north.
+The southern region of Central America has an enhanced probability for above-normal rainfall with moderate model-to-model consistency.

-RA V (Southwest Pacific): Probabilities for above-normal rainfall are enhanced over an area extending from north of the equator over the Indonesian Archipelago into the Southwest Pacific to an area northeast of New Zealand.
+RA V (Southwest Pacific): Probabilities for above-normal rainfall are enhanced over an area extending from south of the equator over the Indonesian Archipelago into the Southwest Pacific to an area northeast of New Zealand.
 The model consistency weakens in this band towards the equator.
-The band extends over most of the Australian continent, but the probabilities are only weakly enhanced here.
+Probabilities for above-normal rainfall also extend over most of the Australian continent, but the probabilities are only weakly enhanced here.
 Over the central Pacific there is an area of strongly increased probabilities for below-normal rainfall that straddles the equator.
-This anomalously dry area extends from about 160° E towards the southeast reaching as far as South America, but the probabilities weaken east of about 100° W. The dry area also extends eastwards to the north of equator.
+This anomalously dry area extends from about 160° E towards the southeast reaching as far as South America, but the probabilities weaken east of about 100° W. The dry area also extends eastwards to the north of the equator.
 Model-to-model consistency is strong throughout most of this region.
-Along the equator across most of the Pacific Ocean east of 165° W, probabilities are highest for near-normal rainfall.

-RA VI (Europe): Except over the far north-eastern portion of Europe where probabilities for above-normal precipitation are weakly enhanced and model consistency is moderate, there is no clear rainfall signal over Europe.
+RA VI (Europe): Over southern and western Europe probabilities for below-normal precipitation are weakly enhanced and model consistency is moderate.
+There is no clear rainfall signal over northern Europe.